Reading Time: 5 minutes

 Judging can negatively impact a workplace.

-Being judged can bring negative feelings that make individuals question their intelligence, decisions, beliefs, and character, resulting in hurt, shame, guilt, and even anger.
+Being judged can evoke negative feelings that lead individuals to question their intelligence, decisions, beliefs, and character, ultimately causing hurt, shame, guilt, and even anger.
 In its most simplistic form, judging is feedback or advice without empathy.

 CAUTION –